andreszlima/transit-efficiency-analysis/README.md

     pip install pandas pytz requests python-dotenv protobuf sqlalchemy psycopg2-binary paramiko
     ```

     You can set the `realtime_extractor.py` script to run as a cron job on your remote server.
-To make the script run every 3 minutes, edit the crontab file with `crontab -e` and add the following line:
+To make the script run every minute, edit the crontab file with `crontab -e` and add the following line:

     ```bash
-    */3 * * * * /usr/bin/python3 /path/to/realtime_extractor.py
+    * * * * * /usr/bin/python3 /path/to/realtime_extractor.py
     ```

     Be sure to replace `/path/to/realtime_extractor.py` with the actual path to the Python script on your server.